niolabs/docs/docs/properties/expressions.md

   - random
   - re

-Import other libraries from your Python installation with the following syntax:
+You can import other libraries from your Python installation.

 ```
 {{ __import__('module_name').method_name() }}